unirakun/hoc-react-loader/packages/core/README.md

 // default error component will be displayed if 'error' prop is truthy export default loader()(MyComponent)

-// default error component will be displayed export default loader({ error: true })(MyComponent)
+// default error component will be displayed (null, meaning nothing) export default loader({ error: true })(MyComponent)

 // default error component will be displayed if 'errorMessage' prop is truthy